crohr/www-ouestcode/journal/index.md

 * [The return of the Makefile](/journal/radar/the-return-of-the-makefile)
 * [NLB in front of ALB](/journal/radar/nlb-in-front-of-alb)
 * [Autospotting, the simplest way to drastically reduce your AWS bills](/journal/radar/autospotting)
+* Save on your AWS S3 bandwidth bill with lightsail instances.
+* Best practice on AWS: create one isolated account per environment (production, staging, dev), with delegated roles from a primary account.

 ### 2018